Lechona Colombiana (stuffed pork)

 Desarrollo

-However, despite its culinary appeal, it is important to keep some health-related aspects in mind when enjoying Colombian lechona.
-Since it is a dish that often contains pork skin and fats, it is necessary to moderate its consumption and maintain a balance in our diet.
-Here are some nutritional facts to consider:
+However, despite its culinary appeal, it is important to consider some health aspects when enjoying Colombian lechona.
+As it is a dish that often contains pork skin and fats, its consumption should be moderated and balanced within a healthy diet.
+Here are some nutritional facts to keep in mind:

 Fats:

-The suckling pig contains fats from pork, including saturated fats.
+Lechona contains fats from pork, including saturated fats.
 Excessive consumption of saturated fats can increase the risk of heart disease.
-Therefore, it is recommended to enjoy suckling pig in moderation and accompany it with healthier options in other meals.
+Therefore, it is recommended to enjoy lechona in moderation and balance it with healthier options in other meals.

 Calories